dertuxmalwieder/zb/README.md

 ## How do I use this?

-You'll need a Zip file, containing (at least) one of the following files in the root path:
+You'll need a Zip file, containing your website.
+For the default start page, `zb` will search for one of the following files in the root path:

 * `index.htm`
 * `index.html`